danyaonemaster/learn_python/section_17/README.md

-task 1
+# Task 1:

-calculate the time from the beginning of the program to the end
+- Calculate the time from the beginning of the program to the end